Merit Systems Protection Board Hearings

 You have a right to request relevant and material information and documents from the Agency.
 This right can be exercised by engaging in the discovery authorized by the judge via Acknowledgment Order, which involves serving the Agency counsel your Interrogatories and Request for Production of Documents.
 The discovery request must be initiated within 20 days of issuance of the Acknowledgment Order.
 See Discoveries for more information.

 The Agency is required to file its narrative response to your appeal along with Agency File within 20 days of issuance of Acknowledgment Order.
 The Agency narrative response, along with the attachments therein, is admitted as part of the Board's record, which can be referred to during the hearing.
 Discovery must begin within 30 days of issuance of Acknowledgment Order.
-But it is better to wait until Agency File is submitted (by Agency counsel), so that you can requests documents and serve interrogatories on what Agency produced in its narrative response and in Agency file.
+But it is better to wait until Agency File is submitted (by Agency counsel), so that you can requests documents and serve interrogatories based on what Agency produces in its narrative response and in Agency file.

 After discovery period has elapsed, you will be asked to file a prehearing report.
 Your prehearing report should include an inventory of documents and a list of witnesses and their contact information; statement of facts and argument; and supporting documents you want to submit as part of the hearing record.
 Documents in your prehearing report should be marked as exhibits in alphabetical order.
 (See the Acknowledgment Order for specific guideline.)